 Tags let you dynamically track user interactions for follow-on retargeting campaigns by setting one or more tags when the user interacts with this push.
 For example, if you set a tag "responded-campaign1" then you can target them with another message at a later date, knowing they are active users.
 Alternatively, you can re-engage them with an automated message if they are inactive for a period of time.

 Your drafts are saved automatically.
-Go back to a saved message or test via the Messages menu.
+Go back to a saved message or A/B test in Messages Overview.